-The text of this Internet version of the Statutory Instrument has been prepared to reflect the text as it was Made.
-The authoritative version is the Queen's Printer copy published by The Stationery Office Limited as the The Sea Fishing (Enforcement of Community Quota and Third Country Fishing Measures) Order 2001, ISBN 0 11 029463 7.
-Purchase this item.
-For details of how to obtain an official copy see How to obtain The Stationery Office Limited titles.
+The text of this Internet version of the Statutory Instrument which is published by the Queen's Printer of Acts of Parliament has been prepared to reflect the text as it was Made.
+A print version is also available and is published by The Stationery Office Limited as the The Sea Fishing (Enforcement of Community Quota and Third Country Fishing Measures) (England)Order 2003, ISBN 0110454685.
+The print version may be purchased by clicking here.
+Braille copies of this Statutory Instrument can also be purchased at the same price as the print edition by contacting TSO Customer Services on 0870 600 5522 or e-mail: customer.services@tso.co.uk.